pyxis-roc/gpu-api-interposer/libcuda/README.md

 To compile, make sure you have the correct CUDA version loaded (if you have multiple CUDA versions).
-Set the environment variable `CUDA_LIB` to point to the correct CUDA library location.
+Set the environment variable `CUDA_LIB` to point to the correct CUDA library location (this is usually `/usr/local/cuda/lib64`).

 NOTE: If your fake C headers (from pycparser) are not in `/usr/share/python3-pycparser/fake_libc_include`, you should pass the